 So what’s got you hooked on telehealth in the long run?

-For me, it’s about flexibility and work/life balance, despite our offices based in NSW, I’m able to spend more time in Tassie where my family are from.
+For me, it’s about flexibility and work/life balance, despite our offices based in NSW, I’m able to spend more time in Tassie where my family is from.
 And the practice is also able to see more patients and treat them effectively.
 It’s more convenient for everyone.
 Virtual care means I can be in Tassie and still run a clinic.
 That's awesome, isn't it?

-About Dr Patti Bastick
+About Dr. Patti Bastick

 MBBS (Hons), BMedSci, MAICD, GradCertClinEpi, FRACP

-In addition to her work at St George Oncology associates, Patti provides inpatient care at St George Private, St George Public and Sutherland Hospitals, and consults at Southside Cancer Care Centre in Miranda.
+In addition to her work at St George Oncology associates, Patti provides inpatient care at St George Private, St George Public, and Sutherland Hospitals, and consults at Southside Cancer Care Centre in Miranda.
 Away from work she is a mum to four teenagers and enjoys spending time in Hobart.